-Challenge: Additive Manufacturing (AM) is a new processing technology used in a wide range of industries to produce and repair bespoke and high-value parts including, for example, aerospace engine components, turbine blades, and oil drilling tools.
-To date, very few materials have been fully experimentally verified going through these processes, severely restricting the application of the technology to wider fields of use.
-A particular challenge is that the ability to print materials is poorly understood – direct laser deposition (one AM method) has only been applied to just ten sets of processing variables.
-This provides a mere ten data points which are not enough for traditional machine learning techniques to predict the properties of a wider family of processing variables.
+Challenge: Additive Manufacturing (AM) is a new processing technology used in a wide range of industries to produce and repair bespoke and high-value parts including aerospace engine components, turbine blades, and oil drilling tools.
+But the process to ‘print’ materials is often poorly understood and subject to significant variation based on the exact processing parameters and conditions.
+In our example, limited data was available on a direct laser deposition method, consisting of only ten sets of processing variables.
+This dataset was not enough for traditional machine learning techniques to be able to predict the properties of a wider family of processing variables.

 Solution: We optimized the direct laser deposition process for AM using historical welding data and the available sparse direct laser deposition dataset.
-Alchemite was able to leverage abundant weldability data to automatically identify and exploit property-property relationships enabling the capture of new insights into the changing processing variables.
+Alchemite was able to leverage abundant weldability data to automatically identify and exploit relevant property-property relationships enabling new insights into the impact of processing variables.